thuggeelya/vaadin-forms/README.md

 ## Test task
 Given a page with a <i>TextField</i> and a <i>Button</i>.

 Button click increments TextField value.
-It also can be change manually.
+It also can be changed manually.

 Changes are being saved to the DB after every change.